 If you’re a citizen or PR, hospital bills are already subsidised.
 You can also count on Medisave (national medical savings scheme), MediShield Life (basic health insurance) and Medifund (extra help for the needy).

 Create a separate savings account for retirement and make sure you don’t dip into it until you’re ready to retire.
 How much you need to save will depend on how much you estimate you’ll need for your retirement minus whatever other assets you can count on in your old age: CPF, insurance policies, investments and sale of assets.

 You can open a Supplementary Retirement Scheme (SRS) account with DBS, UOB and OCBC.
 Not only do they provide tax benefits to encourage you to save for your retirement, each bank also has different options for you to invest the money in.

-Once you have a substantial amount in your savings (S$25,000 and more), consider long-term saving schemes like fixed deposits.
+Once you have a substantial amount of savings (S$25,000 and more), consider long-term saving schemes like fixed deposits.
 These have better interest rates.
 Some insurers also offer retirement savings plans which give regular payouts over 10 to 30 years.

 Research shows that those who plan for their retirement do better.
 Admittedly, with so much to consider and with so many unknown factors, planning isn’t so simple.
 So, if you’re baffled, get professional help.
 Financial advisors can customise a plan specifically suited to your situation and needs.

 Get started now to secure your pot of gold at the end of the rainbow!